chuajunyu/trustchain-smart-contract/README.md

 1. Transfer (basically contains all the transfer info like what token, from who to who, and the status of the transfer, pending or accepted)

 dictionary/States:
-1. All transfers: Map of NFT Symbol to Transfer Class
+1. transfers: Map of NFT Symbol to Transfer Class
-2. All pending for: Map of User Address to NFT Symbol
+2. pending for: Map of User Address to NFT Symbol
-3. All pending by: Map of User Address to NFT Symbol
+3. pending by: Map of User Address to NFT Symbol
+4. ApprovedTransfers: Map of User Address to NFT Symbol

 Functions
 1. ProposeTransfer